TriumphLLC/Blend4Web/README.rst

 Fast Preview
 ------------

 Preview scenes using **Fast Preview** button, located both at the bottom of the 3D View window and under the **Render** tab.
-In this case the scene will be exported inside some temporary storage and opened with the Viewer.
+In this case the scene will be exported inside some temporary storage and opened with the Scene Viewer.

 ------
 Export